methodmatters/scattertext_country_rb_hip_hop/README.md

-# Data and code for blog post showing a Scattertext analysis of Country & R&B/Hip-Hop Music
+# Data and code for blog post describing a Scattertext analysis of Country & R&B/Hip-Hop Music

 The content here accompanies the following blog post: